 Training for young members age 5 to 7

 Training for athletes aged 8 to 19 plus junior, senior and masters

-(Kevin Matthews, Pat Cheshire, Eugene Burns, Fintan Reilly, Hugh Hodgins, Pat Fitzpatrick, Patrick Connolly)
+(Kevin Matthews, Pat Cheshire, Fintan Reilly, Hugh Hodgins, Pat Fitzpatrick, Jacqueline Matthews)

 David Carrie Group train on Wednesdays at 7pm at the track in Dunleer -

 Training times for technical events will be announced on the Club website.
 (Contact Jacqueline Matthews/Pat Cheshire with specific requests)

 A new member can come and try out a club session once.
 Thereafter they must join the club & pay their registration fees, for insurance purposes, etc. We always welcome new coaches or parents who are willing to help out at sessions and do the relevant course and Garda vetting etc. Please contact a committee member if you wish to do a coaching course.

 Training times/locations will change during the year especially when competitions are on, so keep updated.
 A list of trusted and trained coaches is available on request.